On Stack Exchange, users may gain a certain level of reputation.

 - No user’s reputation may drop below one point; if an action would cause a user’s reputation to drop below one point, that user only loses enough reputation to drop to one point (source), and the remaining penalty or loss is waived.

 - You can earn a maximum of +200 reputation from upvotes and suggested edits in any given day.
 Bounties and the bonuses for accepted answers are counted separately (source).
 Reputation “lost” from the reputation cap is not awarded on following days.
+Additionally, if you hit the cap and later lose reputation, previous votes do not fill in the difference.

 - If a vote is cast before a post becomes Community Wiki, but is removed after the post becomes CW, the removal does not affect reputation (source).